Dr3m0r4/traineeship/README.md

-# Traineeship in the MMIV laboratory in Bergen
+# Traineeship in the Mohn Medical Imaging and Visualization Center (MMIV) in Bergen

 ## Use of NiftyNet